-April-December: Monday-Saturday, 9:00 am–5:00 pm; Sunday, noon-5:00 pm; (June-August, open at 9:00 am on Sundays).
+April–August: Monday-Saturday, 9:00 am–5:00 pm; Sunday, 12:00 pm–5:00 pm; (June-August, open at 9:00 am on Sundays).

 Concord Museum will be closed for the month of October 2018 as well as, Easter, Thanksgiving Day and Christmas Day.
 All holiday hours are subject to change without notice.